andrewmunsell/lfx/README.md

 }
 ```

-The configuration file may be specified with the `-config, -c` command line flag:
+The configuration file may be specified with the `-config` command line flag:

 ```
 node src/index.js -c config.json